sebastianromerocruz/CS1114-material/lectures/final_review/README.md

 Level: 5
 ```

-The `Eeevee` class will have three instance attributes:
+The `Eeevee` class will have five instance attributes:

 - `nickname`: The nickname passed by the user.
 - `eeveelution_status`: The current Eeveelutionary status of the `Eevee` object.
 The value of this attribute is `None` when the Eevee is un-evolved, or either `"Vaporeon"`, `"Jolteon"`, or `"Flareon"` if it has been evolved.
 We can assume that all newly instantiated `Eevee` objects start un-evolved.